Suillus grevillei: Habitat and distribution

 It grows only under larch trees.
 Widespread in North America and Europe (July–November).
 In Asia, it has been recorded from Taiwan.

 Edibility

 Suillus grevillei can be cooked as an edible mushroom, though one without culinary interest, if the slimy cuticle is removed from the cap.

 Chemistry

 The fungus produces grevillin which is characteristic of this fungus.
+Contain at least 11 yellow, orange, and red pigments derived from decarboxylated pulvinic acids, of which 3',4',4- trihydroxypulvinone is the major pigment.
+Cyclovariegatin is also partly responsible for its colour.

 The genetic and enzymatic basis for atromentin, the precursor to various pulvinic acid-type pigments, has been characterized (an atromentin synthetase by the name, GreA).
 A cosmid library (31 249 bp in total) has been made from the genome.
 The estimated gene density based on the cosmid library is 1 per 3900 bp of genomic DNA.
 The genome has a GC content of 49.8%.